BDTS: Blockchain-based Data Trading System: Introduction

 \section{Introduction}

-Recently, data affects every field in the world as its commercial value is being gradually excavated.
-It plays an important role in commercial ecosystems where many producers sell data such as movies, novels, and videos for profits.
-Meanwhile, artificial intelligence takes data as raw material, generating useful data for further usage.
-To facilitate data exchange, data trading intermediaries (also known as dealers, agent or data executor) have recently proliferated \cite{liu2019novel} and many of them earn agency fees between sellers and consumers.
-Consumers, sellers, and dealers together form a thriving data trading ecosystem.
-In a traditional data trading ecosystem, a consumer has to pay a fortune to the seller for acquisition and the seller could make some profits by providing the appropriate data.
-Fairness and security are all guaranteed by a trusted dealer.
+Data has risen to a new factor of production alongside traditional factors such as land, labor, capital and technology.
+Consumers, sellers, and data trading intermediaries together form a thriving data trading ecosystem, in which the consumer has to pay a fortune to the seller for acquisition, the seller could make some profits by providing the appropriate data, and data trading intermediaries earn agent fees between sellers and consumers.
 However, such a high density of centralization is likely to be the weak spot to be attacked.
 On the one hand, any participating roles may act maliciously in the unsupervised system.
-In a transaction, sellers may provide fake data for profits as they may not own data as they claimed.
+The sellers may provide fake data for profits as they may not own data as they claimed.
 The consumer may refuse to pay after receiving the appropriate data.
-The service providers (dealers) such as cloud service providers may manipulate the stored data without permission from users \cite{wang2011toward}\cite{zhu2011dynamic}.
-On the other hand, relying on centralized servers confront heavy communication and security pressure, greatly constraining the efficiency of the entire trading system.
-A single point service provider may lead to unpleasant downloading experiences due to its limited resources, such as bandwidth, which may fail to cope with the environment of large-scale downloading.
-Moreover, the service providers providing download services may fabricate data to earn profits.
-Rewarding or punishing them for their misbehaviors is difficult due to the absence of valid evidence.
-An inappropriate incentive may decrease their willingness to act honest behaviors.
+The intermediaries such as cloud service providers may manipulate the stored data without permission from users \cite{wang2011toward}\cite{zhu2011dynamic}.
+On the other hand, relying on centralized servers confronts heavy communication and security pressure, greatly constraining the efficiency of the entire trading system.
+A single-point service provider may lead to unpleasant downloading experiences due to its limited resources, such as bandwidth, which may fail to cope with the environment of large-scale downloading.
 These challenges lead to the following questions,

-\textit{Is it possible to propose a protocol in the data trading system with guaranteed fairness for both participated parities without significantly compromising efficiency?}
+\textit{Is it possible to propose a protocol in the data trading system with guaranteed fairness for all parties without significantly compromising efficiency?}